Vertical Aerospace

-Vertical Aerospace is an aerospace manufacturer based in Bristol, England.
+Vertical Aerospace Ltd. is an aerospace manufacturer based in Bristol, England.
 It designs and builds zero emission, electric vertical take-off and landing (eVTOL) electrically powered aircraft.

 History

 2016

 The company was founded in 2016 by Stephen Fitzpatrick, an ex-Formula One team owner, and founder and CEO of OVO Energy.

 2018

-The company flew its first prototype aircraft – an electrically powered quadcopter that weighed 750 kg, named VA-X1 – in June 2018 at Cotswold Airport, Kemble, Gloucestershire.
-The aircraft, which was unmanned and remotely controlled, is capable of vertical take-off and landing (VTOL) and has four electric engines, each inside a ducted fan.
+In June 2018, the company flew its first prototype aircraft — an electrically powered quadcopter that weighed 750 kg, named VA-X1 — at Cotswold Airport, Kemble, Gloucestershire.
+The aircraft, which was unmanned and remotely controlled, was capable of vertical take-off and landing (VTOL) and had four electric engines, each inside a ducted fan.

 2019

 In 2019, the company became Honeywell's first eVTOL customer, buying their fly-by-wire aircraft control systems for a future Vertical Aerospace aircraft, the VA-X4.
 Further in 2019 they launched their second aircraft, VA-X2, making them the first company in the world to release flight footage of an electric VTOL aircraft capable of carrying 250 kg.
-2019 was also the year the company appointed its President, Michael Cervenka, former Head of Future Business Propositions at Rolls-Royce.
+2019 was also the year the company appointed its president, Michael Cervenka, former Head of Future Business Propositions at Rolls-Royce.